Asymptotics of the Hausdorff measure for the Gauss map and its linearized analogue: Introduction

 As in \cite{uz}, we have also the following continuity result with a very similar proof.

 See also \cite{tryniecki} for much more general continuity results for sequences of finite iterated function systems converging to an infinite one.

 Our main result in the case of the linear analogue of the Gauss map is equally full (we prove it first) as for the non-linear Gauss map.
-It states, see Theorem~\ref{thm: wszystko razem}, that
+It states, again abbreviating $H_{h_n}(J_n)$ by $H_n$, see Theorem~\ref{thm: wszystko razem}, that

 and

 where $\chi$ is the Lyapunov exponent of the system $G$ with respect to the Lebesgue measure.